Amarisoft

 Once I started the capture, I did the followings

-You should be able to all of the traffic flowing outside of eNB/gNB protocol stack in the wireshark log as shown below.
+You should be able to see all IP traffic flowing outside the eNB/gNB protocol stack in Wireshark, as shown below.
+This capture is useful for checking whether packets are actually passing through the Callbox Linux network interfaces.

 WebGUI